 Employment Opportunities for Healthcare Administrators in Kansas

 There will be plenty of options for medical administrators and managers throughout Kansas.
-Kansas job growth outpaced the national average in 2018, and there is more ahead for healthcare administrators: the state’s Department of Labor estimates an 11.4 percent increase in the number of positions in the field by 2026, amount to 340 openings per year across the state.
+Kansas job growth outpaced the national average in 2018, and there is more ahead for healthcare administrators: the state’s Department of Labor estimates a 10.5 percent increase in the number of positions in this field over the decade leading up to 2028, amounting to 400 openings per year across the state.
 Those come from a combination of newly created positions and turnover in existing jobs.

 Salaries of Healthcare Administrators Throughout Urban and Rural Kansas

-Although Wichita is the overall leader for number of healthcare administration position among the state’s cities, it lags behind Topeka and Lawrence in terms of median salary, with both of those smaller areas topping $90,000 annually.
-Topeka also takes the top rank for the 90th percentile wage, coming in at $152,060.
+Although Wichita is the overall leader for number of healthcare administration positions among the state’s cities, it lags behind Topeka and Lawrence in terms of median salary, with both of those smaller areas topping over $87,000 annually.
+Topeka also takes the top rank for the 90th percentile wage, coming in at $153,970.

 Although urban areas push the median wage figures up, total employment through the Kansas nonmetropolitan area nearly equals all the urban centers in the state combined, giving it the highest employment level in the country for nonmetropolitan areas: